Scientific-Humanitarian Committee: History

 In campaigning against Paragraph 175, the committee argued that homosexuality was not a disease or moral failing, and said they reached this conclusion from scientific evidence.
 The group made other arguments against this law, saying for example that its repeal would reduce blackmailing behavior among male prostitutes.
 Beginning in 1919 and 1920, the WhK allied with other homosexual rights groups including the Gemeinschaft der Eigenen (Community of the Special) and Deutscher Freundschaftsverband (German Friendship Association) to oppose the law.
 Another alliance held by the committee in its activism against Paragraph 175 was with the Deutscher Bund für Mutterschutz (German League for the Protection of Motherhood), especially after proponents of Paragraph 175 proposed extending it to women.

 The committee created sex-education pamphlets on the topic of homosexuality and distributed them to the public.
 It had begun distributing this type of material to university students and factory laborers as early as 1903.
 They also assisted defendants in criminal trials, and gathered more than 6,000 signatures on a petition for the repeal of Paragraph 175.
 The committee's opposition was not indiscriminate, as its petition did support preservation of criminal status for some homosexual acts, including cases between an adult and a minor under age 16.
 At the time of the original proposal, the age of consent was in fact two years lower than that for heterosexual people, at age 14; effectively they called for the age of consent to be raised as part of their campaign.

 Work on promoting their petition began in 1897, and the committee particularly wanted signatures from those with prominent status in such fields as politics, medicine, art, and science.
 They sent thousands of letters to key figures such as Catholic priests, judges, lawmakers, journalists, and mayors.
-August Bebel signed the petition and took copies to the Reichstag to urge colleagues to add their names.
+August Bebel was among the first four people who signed the petition and took copies to the Reichstag to urge colleagues to add their names.
 Other signatories included Albert Einstein, Hermann Hesse, Thomas Mann, Rainer Maria Rilke, and Leo Tolstoy.

 During World War I, supporters and members went to fight in the war.
 Some of its publications were affected by censorship during this time period.
 The petition campaign largely fell by the wayside until the war was over.
 Hirschfeld focused on showcasing the experiences of homosexual soldiers; he collected thousands of letters, interviews, and surveys with such soldiers.
 Petitions were submitted in 1898, 1922, and 1925, but failed to gain the support of the parliament.
 The law continued to criminalize homosexuality until 1969 and was not entirely removed in West Germany until four years after East and West Germany became one country in 1994.